TheCvarGroup/passcore/README.md

 It allows users to change their Active Directory/LDAP password on their own, provided the user is not disabled.

 PassCore does not require any configuration, as it obtains the principal context from the current domain.
-I wrote this because a number of people have requested several features that the [original version](http://unopasscore.codeplex.com/) did not have.
-The original version of this tool was downloaded around 8000 times in 2.5 years.
-My hope is that the new version continues to be just as popular.
-There really is no free alternative out there (that I know of) so hopefully this saves someone else some time and money.
+The original version of this tool was downloaded around 8000 times in 2.5 years and was widely used in enterprise environments.

+**Note**: After Unosquare archived the project in 2022, this fork was created to modernize PassCore and ensure it remains viable for organizations that depend on it.
+The modernization effort brings the project up to current 2025 standards while maintaining full compatibility with existing deployments.

 ## 🚀 2025 Modernization